 Mikhail Vrubel

-Biography and Paintings of Russian Symbolist Painter.
+Biography of Russian Symbolist Painter.

 Girl against a Persian Carpet (1886)